karpov-sv/stdpipe/doc/detection.rst

 *STDPipe* currently contains two functions for detecting objects on the image, one based on external `SExtractor <https://github.com/astromatic/sextractor>`_ binary (:func:`stdpipe.photometry.get_objects_sextractor`), other - on Python `SEP <https://github.com/kbarbary/sep>`_ library (:func:`stdpipe.photometry.get_objects_sextractor`).
 They have mostly identical signatures and arguments, but differ in minor details like meaning of returned detection flags etc.

 The detection in both cases is based on building the noise model through (grid-based) background and background rms estimation, and then extracting the groups of connected pixels above some pre-defined threshold.
-Optionally, before the thresholding, the image may be smoothed with some small kernel in order to improve the detection of fainter obects.
+Optionally, before the thresholding, the image may be smoothed with some small kernel in order to improve the detection of fainter objects.
+We recommend checking the `SExtractor documentation <https://sextractor.readthedocs.io/>`_ to better understand the concepts of it.

 Also, the routines may automatically reject the objects detected too close to frame edge, and probably truncated or improperly measured - this is controlled by `edge` argument.
 Less significant detections - with :math:`\frac1{\rm magerr} < {\rm S/N}` - may also be automatically rejected by providing the `sn` argument.